-Positive effects have been forecast against the majority of the social and economic objectives, including 'housing', 'sustainable prosperity and growth', 'fairer access to services' and 'revitalise town centres' objectives.
-The option will provide housing, including a proportion of affordable housing.
+Positive effects have been forecast against the majority of the social and economic objectives, including 'housing', 'sustainable prosperity and growth', and 'fairer access to services' objectives.
+The option will provide approximately 300 units of housing, including a proportion of affordable housing.
 The provision of additional housing means there will be more residents in the community making facilities and shops more viable.
 This would help support the local economy.
-The provision of a new local centre, with local community facilities, should have a positive effect on 'community identity and participation'.
+However, this option would result in adverse effects on 'revitalise town centres', as by developing new homes in the Greenbelt around Hemel Hempstead this is not encouraging development in the centre of urban areas.